Leaf-Agriculture/docs/docs/usecase_upload.md

 ```

 ### Extra
-Don't forget to create an Map and a div for it, if you don't do it, the map will not work!
+Don't forget to create an Map, a div for it and replace the `YOUR MAPBOX TOKEN`, otherwise, the map will not work!
 ```js
 mapboxgl.accessToken = 'YOUR MAPBOX TOKEN';
         const map = new mapboxgl.Map({